NCMyTu/n-clone/docs/database_manager.md

     - __*DatabaseStatus.FATAL*__ - other errors.

 __insert_character(*name*)__\
-Insert a `character` into the database.
+Insert a `character` into the database.\
+__name__ is automatically stripped of redundant whitespace and converted to lowercase.
 - __Parameters:__
   - __name : *str*__\
     Name of the `character` to insert.